En Mana Vaanil

 En Mana Vaanil is a 2002 Indian Tamil-language romantic drama film written and directed by Vinayan.
 It is a remake of his Malayalam film Oomappenninu Uriyadappayyan (2002).
-The film stars Jayasurya and Kavya Madhavan who were part of the original, making their debut in Tamil cinema with this film.
+The film stars Jayasurya and Kavya Madhavan, reprising their roles from the original.
 Vadivelu and Vijayakumar appear in supporting roles.

 Plot

 A poor mute man Ganesh and a rich deaf-mute girl Thilaka fall in love.
 Their love is supported by Ganesh's family but is opposed with a vengeance by Thilaka's family.
 At the same time, Thilaka is pursued by other suitors who are only after her money.
 Ganesh and Thilaka flee their hometown together, pursued by Thilaka's uncle and suitor.
 What happens next is the crux of the Story.

+Production

+En Mana Vaanil is a remake of the Malayalam film Oomappenninu Uriyadappayyan (2002).
+The same director Vinayan, lead actor Jayasurya and lead actress Kavya Madhavan returned for the remake.
+The film's first schedule was held in Pollachi and the second in Ooty.

 Soundtrack

-Soundtrack was composed by Ilaiyaraaja.
+The soundtrack was composed by Ilaiyaraaja.
 The song "Enna Solli" is set in Suddhadhanyasi raga.